hanamostafaa/data-science-labs/Lab03 - Data Acquisition/notebooks/task2_deliverables/README.md

 ## search for data science
 the most popular "most stars" one is
 ```
-donnemartin/data-science-ipython-notebooks  28909   8032
+donnemartin/data-science-ipython-notebooks with stars 28909 and forks 8032
 ```

 ## find trending in python
-most stars and created in the last year Significant-Gravitas/AutoGPT  182272
+most stars and created in the last 7 years

+Significant-Gravitas/AutoGPT with stars 182272 forks 46201 created year 2023

 ## comparing 5 repos
 for those repos